huggingface/dataset-viewer/services/search/README.md

 The service can be configured using environment variables.
 They are grouped by scope.

 ### Duckdb index full text search
-- `DUCKDB_INDEX_STORAGE_DIRECTORY`: directory where the temporal duckdb index files are downloaded.
+- `DUCKDB_INDEX_CACHE_DIRECTORY`: directory where the temporal duckdb index files are downloaded.
 Defaults to empty.
 - `DUCKDB_INDEX_TARGET_REVISION`: the git revision of the dataset where the index file is stored in the dataset repository.

 ### API service